Ambassador Thomas Greminger is the Director of the Geneva Centre for Security Policy (GCSP).

 In 1998, Hansjörg established the Wyss Foundation, a charitable foundation dedicated to supporting innovative, lasting solutions that improve lives, empower communities, and strengthen connections to the land by investing in conservation, education, economic opportunity and social justice.
 He also founded the Wyss Institute for Biologically Inspired Engineering, and the Wyss Center for Bio- and Neuro-Engineering.

 Hansjörg Wyss serves as Chairman Emeritus of the Board of Synthes Inc., a global manufacturer of medical devices, and is a founder and honorary member of the AO Foundation, a non-profit organisation dedicated to improving the care of patients with musculoskeletal injuries and their sequelae.

 Hansjörg has a background in engineering and a lifetime of experience in the field of medical science.
 He studied Engineering at the Swiss Federal Institute of Technology in Zurich and finished his MBA in1965 at Harvard University.

-As PeaceNexus’ Executive Director, Catriona guides the foundation’s overall strategic direction in collaboration with the board, oversees the foundation’s project management, and supports the development of each sector.
+As PeaceNexus’ Executive Director, Catriona guides the foundation’s overall strategic direction, in collaboration with the board, and oversees the foundation’s services and programmes.